MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ### Current WHOIS lookups

-Defender TI’s current WHOIS repository highlights all domains in Microsoft’s WHOIS collection that are currently registered and associated with the WHOIS attribute of interest.
+Defender TI's current WHOIS repository highlights all domains in Microsoft's WHOIS collection that are currently registered and associated with the WHOIS attribute of interest.
 This data highlights the domain's registration and expiration date, along with the email address used to register the domain.
 This data is displayed in the WHOIS Search tab of the platform.

 :::image type="content" source="/defender/threat-intelligence/media/data-sets-whois.png" alt-text="Data tab WHOIS." lightbox="/defender/threat-intelligence/media/data-sets-whois.png":::

 ### Historical WHOIS lookups

-Defender TI’s **WHOIS history** repository provides users with access to all known historical domain associations to WHOIS attributes based on the system’s observations.
+Defender TI's **WHOIS history** repository provides users with access to all known historical domain associations to WHOIS attributes based on the system's observations.
 This data set highlights all domains associated with an attribute that a user pivots from displaying the first time and the last time we observed the association between the domain and attribute queried.
 This data is displayed in a separate tab next to the **WHOIS current** tab.

 :::image type="content" source="/defender/threat-intelligence/media/data-sets-whois-history.png" alt-text="Search WHOIS history." lightbox="/defender/threat-intelligence/media/data-sets-whois-history.png":::